 The most effective solution to foundations in expansive soil areas is through professional design.
 A deep foundation along with proper guttering, grading and landscaping will create an effective foundation for homes and commercial buildings alike without the concern of structural cracking and foundation repair work.

 For existing homes:

-The swelling and shrinking of expansive clay soils create serious problems in shallow foundations throughout the United States.
-Differences in performance of foundations arise from differences in design and the extent of disturbance of natural conditions.
 Methods of identifying potentially troublesome conditions and various foundation and foundation repair design to cope with these problems are now available to foundation specialists.
 Soaker hoses alone will not solve your problem, a trained foundation specialist is generally required.

 If you don't identify the causes of foundation failure, then you may experience major changes in your home's structure and foundation.
 Signs of foundation repair can occur inside or outside of your home as well as the garage.
 Some signs include leaning walls, leaning chimneys, concrete cracks, sloped floors, water stains on floors/walls, sticking doors/windows, bowing walls, and settling foundation.
 Every homeowner should also provide adequate waterproofing solutions to eliminate water damage and foundation cracks.
 Foundation specialists can assess the situation and determine the best solution for your home.